jghauser/papis.nvim/README.md

     return lines
   end,
-  -- This function runs when inserting a formatted reference (currently by `f/c-f` in -- Telescope).
+  -- This function runs when inserting a formatted reference (currently by `f/c-f` in -- the picker).
 It works similarly to the `format_notes` above, except that the set -- of lines should only contain one line (references using multiple lines aren't -- currently supported). format_references = function(entry)